SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 ### Add additional package

 We've decided we also need to run NCBI's blast with this pipeline.
-We can install blast in the blobtools environment.
+We can install blast in the blobtools environment if it's still activated.

 ```
 $ conda install blast